dtzxporter/ModmeWiki/wiki/apps/Legion.md

 - 0.95 - Image format toggle (Dds, Png, Tiff), fixed rare image bug having wrong size.
 - 0.98 - Added support for my new FBX exporter.
 - 1.00 - Support for Apex S2, support for new multi-UVs, support for last few missing image formats (Requires S2 files).
+- 1.01 - Fix for large scale map models which were broken on export.